l0gan/backHack/README.txt

 Please select an option:

-Android version will be selected automatically in the next release.

 ** adb must be installed and set in your PATH in Linux.
 Windows will use the included adb.exe for now (has not been tested fully).